ayaseCorporation/WassermannWolfMethod/PACKAGES.md

 then all symbols are listed.

-To show a usage message about specific symbol ask
+To show a usage message about specific symbol, ask

 ```
 ?AplanaticSinglet`BiasphericAplanatSolver`designWavelength